 - The title character of Archer uses this gag relentlessly on his voicemail message, usually causing his mother to hold lengthy conversations with it.
 Inverted on the rare occasion when Archer actually answers his phone but his mother thinks it's another elaborate recording.

 - A variation appears when Phineas and Ferb's mother decides to take a French audio course:

 (A spaceship has just landed behind her.)
 The spaceship is right behind you.
 Le vaisseau spatial est juste derrière vous.

 (The title characters start boarding) Your children are climbing in the spaceship now.
 Vos enfants sont à la hausse dans le vaisseau spatial aujourd'hui.

 (It takes off) Oh, for the love of- would you turn around?
 Oh, pour l'amour de- serait que vous tournez autour?

 - In the Popeye cartoon "Seein' Red, White And Blue", Bluto received a Conscription letter and protested they couldn't do that to him.
 He then looked another section of the letter and it said "Oh yes, we can".

 - An episode of Jimmy Two-Shoes does this gag with a message Sammy prerecorded in a tree.

 Sammy: On the 5th of Lucapril, all Miseryvillians go into hibernation.
 Why, you may ask? (beat, clears throat) WHY, YOU MAY ASK?

-Inverted on the episode "Marge Be Not Proud" with mall security chief Don Brodka (Lawrence Tierney) holding a conversation with what he — but not the audience — knew all along was a recording.
+- Inverted on the episode "Marge Be Not Proud" with the Try-N-Save security chief Don Brodka (Lawrence Tierney) holding a conversation with what he — but not the audience — knew all along was a recording.
 Tierney didn't get it at all.